apereo/cas/cas-server-documentation/installation/Logging.md

 you probably want to run them both as `WARN`.</p></div>

 ## Configuration
-It is often time helpful to externalize `log4j2.xml` to a system path to preserve settings between upgrades.
+It is often helpful to externalize `log4j2.xml` to a system path to preserve settings between upgrades.
 The location of `log4j2.xml` file by default is on the runtime classpath.
-These may be overridden via the following system property pass to the container
+These may be overridden via the following system property passed to the container:

 ```bash
 -Dlog4j.configurationFile=/etc/cas/log4j2.xml